-Planting and protecting native seedlings to establish wind rows and shrub thickets, or to restore wooded habitats within former croplands, tame pastures or CRP land.
+Planting_and protecting native seedlings to establish wind rows and shrub thickets, or to restore wooded habitats within former croplands, tame pastures or CRP land.
+Plant a minimum of 500 seedlings annually; or 4 rows in a 120 foot width by a 1/4 mile in length.
 Plantings should consist of native trees and shrubs that produce hard or soft mast, or provide nesting or escape cover.
-Plantings should be made in groups to provide both cover and additional food rather than scattered individual trees.
-See Appendix W for a list of native plants and shrubs.
+Plantings should be made in groups to provide both cover and additional food, rather than scattered individual trees.
+See last Appendix for list of native plants and shrubs.